Funding & Financial Aid

 PhD Applicants

 Support for doctoral candidates comes from the department, Graduate School, research grants, and external fellowship programs.
 The majority of admitted doctoral students receive multi-year funding packages that offer competitive stipends, tuition, and health insurance.
-Students receiving departmental or research grant support generally receive stipends of up to $18,000 for the academic year.
-The Department’s policy is to provide this support to doctoral students for the first three years of study, after which virtually every student retains financial support by working with a faculty adviser on a sponsored research project or by teaching.
+Students receiving departmental or research grant support generally receive stipends of up to $20,600 for the academic year.
+The Department’s policy is to provide this support to doctoral students for the first four years of study, after which virtually every student retains financial support by working with a faculty adviser on a sponsored research project or by teaching.

-Graduate School Royster Fellowships provide five years of support with academic year stipends of up to $24,000, plus tuition benefits and health insurance.
+Graduate School Royster Fellowships provide five years of support with enhanced academic year and summer stipends, plus tuition benefits and health insurance.
 Students receiving this fellowship serve as teaching or research assistants for three years and have two years to dedicate to their research and professional development.
 Many current Carolina Planning students have received this award; no separate application is required.

 Finally, Carolina Planning doctoral students have been successful in securing competitive external grants for academic and summer support.
 Sources of support include US DOT’s Eisenhower Fellowship, Foreign Language & Area Studies (FLAS) Fellowships, and NSF’s Graduate Research Fellowship Program.